carissalow/rapids/docs/developers/test-cases.md

     there is a record for `unlock` episodes that fall across `night` to `morning`, `morning` to `afternoon` and finally `afternoon` to `night`
-- One episode that crossing two 30-mins segments
+- One episode that crossing two `30-min` segments
-- There's one episode before, during or after the `event`

 Data format: